Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Numerical Results

 To improve the convergence property of AMP for finite-sized systems, AMP with damping~\cite{Takeuchi251} was simulated.
 The common damping factor for all iterations was optimized via exhaustive search.

-Figure~\ref{fig2} shows the square errors for AMP using the separable and non-separable Bayesian estimators.
+Figure~\ref{fig2} shows the square errors for AMP using the separable Bayesian estimator and the non-separable estimator~(\ref{non_separable_denoiser}).
 The square errors reduce rapidly as $\delta$ increases toward the threshold $\delta_{\mathrm{AMP}}\approx 2$ for AMP~\cite{Takeuchi251}.
-In contrast to the superiority of the non-separable Bayesian estimator in the high SNR regime, the two AMP algorithms are comparable to each other for all $\delta$.
+In contrast to the superiority of the non-separable estimator in the high SNR regime, the two AMP algorithms are comparable to each other for all $\delta$.

 To understand this unexpected result, we focus on the input-output relationship for denoising shown in Fig.~\ref{fig3}.
 The iteration trajectories for AMP run from the upper right toward the lower left.
-If perfect Gaussianity held for estimation errors before denoising in AMP, the two trajectories for AMP would overlap the corresponding input-output relationship for the separable/non-separable Bayesian estimators.
-However, AMP outputs much worse square errors than the corresponding Bayesian estimator for small input square errors while it overlaps the separable Bayesian estimator for large input square errors.
+If perfect Gaussianity held for estimation errors before denoising in AMP, the two trajectories for AMP would overlap the corresponding input-output relationship for the separable Bayesian estimator and the non-separable estimator.
+However, AMP outputs much worse square errors than the corresponding estimators for small input square errors while it overlaps the separable Bayesian estimator for large input square errors.
 Furthermore, AMP using the non-separable estimator is trapped in worse input square errors than the separable counterpart on the final stage of convergence.
 As a result, the two AMP algorithms achieve almost the same performance.

-These observations imply that the performance bottleneck is in non-ideal properties for estimation errors before denoising, rather than the type of denoisers.
+These observations suggest that the performance bottleneck is in non-ideal properties for estimation errors before denoising, rather than the type of denoisers.
 Because of finite size effect, the estimation errors cannot be regarded as zero-mean i.i.d.
 Gaussian random variables.
 This non-Gaussianity is a dominant factor for the degradation of the convergence property in finite-sized systems.